Román Torres: Seattle Sounders FC

 On 12 August 2015, Torres signed with American club Seattle Sounders FC.
 He made his debut for the club on 18 August, during a 4–0 win over Orlando City SC in Seattle.

 During a match on 12 September against the San Jose Earthquakes, Torres suffered a knee injury that resulted in him being substituted at half-time.
 It was later revealed to be an anterior cruciate ligament injury, forcing Torres to miss the rest of the season for surgery and rehabilitation.
 Torres returned to team training in June 2016 and made his full return on 28 August during a match against the Portland Timbers.

 On 10 December 2016, Torres scored the Cup-winning penalty in a shoot-out against Toronto FC to win the MLS Cup, the first in Sounders history.

 On 2 August 2019, Torres was suspended for ten matches after testing positive for a performance-enhancing substance by the league.
 He was also fined one-fifth of his salary.

-Inter Miami
+Inter Miami CF

-On 29 December 2019, it was announced that Torres had joined Inter Miami ahead of their inaugural season in MLS in 2020.
+On 29 December 2019, it was announced that Torres had joined Inter Miami CF ahead of their inaugural season in MLS in 2020.

-Return to Seattle Sounders
+Return to Seattle Sounders FC

 On September 28, 2020, Torres was traded back to Seattle Sounders FC.